 The scope of the release clause in your model agreement is also a critical issue.
 The scope must be broad enough to allow for the use of the image on a variety of platforms.
 An example can help show how this can be a problem.

 Let’s assume I ask an attractive 25-year-old female model to do a video pitch for the home page of my website.
 She agrees, signs a release form and I pay her.
 The release language, however, only authorizes me to use the content on my site.

 A few months later, I decide to launch a viral video campaign on YouTube.
 I incorporate part of the model’s performance in my viral video and upload it to YouTube.
 The campaign goes well, and the video gets a million views.
 Then I get a letter from the lawyer for the model demanding the video be removed because the model never authorized the use of her image on YouTube.
 The letter is followed up with a lawsuit demanding monetary damages.

 What is my defense in this case?
 I don’t have one.
 Don’t make this mistake.
-Make sure the scope of your model release is sufficient broad to cover any anticipated uses.
+Make sure the scope of your model release is sufficiently broad to cover any anticipated uses.